WICG/portals/README.md

     try {
       portal.activate();
     } catch {
+      // If activation failed, restore the portal to hidden (so that back-navigations
-      // If activation failed, fall back to a normal navigation. location.href = link.href;
+      // don't show the full-viewport portal), and fall back to a normal navigation. portal.hidden = true;
+      portal.style = 'width: 100px; height: 100px;';
+      location.href = link.href;
     }
   };